Jackohass/CPP-Labs/05/inquiry.md

 What it means is that we can't change the value of `parameter` inside of the function, so it will *const*antly be 17 inside of the function.

 #### How do you check if two objects are equal if they only have operator< and not operator==?
-If they follow the same rules as numbers, then I believe you can check it in two conditions:
+If they follow the same rules as numbers and the operator does indeed compare less than, then I believe you can check it in two conditions:

 `!(a < b) && !(b < a)`